azurefireice/demo-meter-counter/README.md

 # Demo Meter

-> A sample project assignment with the purpose of implementing counter for meters solution
+> A project assignment with the purpose of implementing counter for meters solution

 The project is a
  - Cloud-native application based on